Revised May 2018 – Resource, Ministry Of Labor. Social Security Institute Ankara Office Turkey

 Applications for extension of the work permit must be filed by the foreigner or the employer directly with the Ministry of Labor and Social Security, by submitting the original copy of the previous work permit, along with the application form and the documents specified in the appendix of the implementation regulation.

 The work permit and term extension applications must be first submitted online.
-In order for the work permit or term extension applications filed online and pre-approved by the system to be valid, the application form print-out with barcode, generated online, must be signed by the foreigner and the employer, and submitted, along with the other documents specified in the appendix to the regulation, to the Ministry of Labor and Social Security within a maximum of six business days following the pre-approval of the online application, either in person or via mail.
+In order for the work permit or term extension applications filed online and per-approved by the system to be valid, the application form print-out with bar code, generated online, must be signed by the foreigner and the employer, and submitted, along with the other documents specified in the appendix to the regulation, to the Ministry of Labor and Social Security within a maximum of six business days following the per-approval of the online application, either in person or via mail.

 Term extension applications should be filed at most two months in advance of the expiration date of the permit.
 Extension applications filed within a maximum of fifteen days following the expiration of the work permit will also be processed.
 The term extension applications filed thereafter are subject to the principles applicable to foreigners who file an application for the first time.
 In the case of work permit term extension applications filed with a valid residence permit (as with first-time applications filed while in Turkey), the required documents must be submitted to the Ministry of Labor and Social Security within six business days following the online application.